-- The first session will begin with introductions and shared group discussion about our own individual fascinations and concerns, moving quickly into personal explorations of landscape, portraiture, and still life.
-The instructor will provide also an introduction to relative contemporary art and artist’s working in dialogue with class goals.
+- The first session will begin with introductions and shared group discussions about our own individual fascinations and concerns, moving quickly into personal explorations of landscape, portraiture, and still life.
+The instructor will also provide an introduction to relative contemporary art and artists working in dialogue with class goals.

-- Between classes, students are encouraged to continue working on their own (as time dictates) and to pursue a continuation of thought and ideas that are important to them by maintaining a sketchbook.
+- Between classes, students are encouraged to continue working on their own (as time dictates) and to pursue a continuation of thoughts and ideas that are important to them by maintaining a sketchbook.
 All students will schedule an individual consultation with the instructor.

-- Our final class will focus on group presentation, continued studio work, discussion and review.
+- Our final class will focus on the group presentation, continued studio work, discussion, and review.

 Students should also be prepared with:

 - Continuing edits of digital images

 - Wet media of choice: inks, oil, and acrylic paints, appropriate tools and mediums

 - Blank page sketchbook for drawing, writing, and recording perception